the-anna-project/annad/doc/concept/connection.md

 create tensions on coordinates within the connection space.
 Each dimension is pulling into its own direction based on learned patterns.
 The important idea behind the tensions created here is that they are balanced.
-One dimension pulling coordinates spontaniously into a certain direction makes another dimension move into the same direction.
+One dimension pulling coordinates spontaneously into a certain direction makes another dimension move into the same direction.
 This creates a simulation of psychological interactions on different levels.
 Like disgust and attraction cannot go together.
 Aim of such a balance system is to provide buildin mechanisms of leveraging event interactions.

-Spontanious modificatins of connections lead to variances within applied behaviors.
+Spontaneous modificatins of connections lead to variances within applied behaviors.
 Leads some behavior to successful results, slight adjustments of a connection path's coordinates can be stored, which cause the connection path to be updated.
 This will lead connection paths to be improved over time, because